MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 ## Diagnostic Testing

 You can assess the state and health of your environment by running the diagnostic test in the Administrator Utility.
-Armed with this information, you will be able to identifies unresponsive components and access the log files.
+Armed with this information, you will be able to identifies unresponsive components, execution problems, and access the log files.

+The set of diagnostic tests include:
++ A general health check of the configuration
++ A raw report of the system status
++ A trace of an R code execution
++ A trace of an web service execution

 **To run diagnostic tests:**